The Biggest Star in the Universe

 These stars are all truly massive, with sizes that are difficult to comprehend.
 Red supergiants and red hypergiants are the largest types of stars that we know of, and they can have diameters that are thousands of times larger than that of our Sun.

-UY Scuti is currently believed to be the largest star that we know of, but new discoveries are always being made in the field of astronomy, and there may be even larger stars waiting to be discovered.
+UY Scuti is currently believed to be the largest star we know of, but new discoveries are constantly being made in astronomy, and there may even be larger stars waiting to be discovered.

 Related Article: 13 Amazing Facts about Space